2024 SciAps 200

 The 2024 SciAps 200 was the 16th stock car race of the 2024 NASCAR Xfinity Series, and the 30th iteration of the event.
 The race was held on Saturday, June 22, 2024, at New Hampshire Motor Speedway in Loudon, New Hampshire, a 1.058 mi permanent asphalt oval shaped racetrack.
 The race was originally scheduled to be contested over 200 laps, but was increased to 203 laps due to a NASCAR overtime finish.
 In a wild finish, Christopher Bell, driving for Joe Gibbs Racing, would take the lead from the dominating Cole Custer on the final restart, and held off his teammate Sheldon Creed on the final lap to earn his 18th career NASCAR Xfinity Series win, and his first of the season.
 Custer had put on a dominating performance, leading a race-high 114 laps before falling back to third on the final lap.

+This was the final Xfinity Series race at New Hampshire Motor Speedway, as the track lost it's race in 2025.

 Report

 Background

 New Hampshire Motor Speedway, the circuit where the race will be held.

 New Hampshire Motor Speedway is a 1.058 mi oval speedway located in Loudon, New Hampshire, which America, the Loudon Classic.
 Nicknamed "The Magic Mile", the speedway is often converted into a 1.6 mi road has hosted NASCAR racing annually since the early 1990s, as well as the longest-running motorcycle race in North course, which includes much of the oval.

 The track was originally the site of Bryar Motorsports Park before being purchased and redeveloped by Bob Bahre.
 The track is currently one of eight major NASCAR tracks owned and operated by Speedway Motorsports.